-Five minutes from Auckland Airport, just off George Bolt Memorial Drive.
+Location: Five minutes from Auckland Airport, just off George Bolt Memorial Drive.
 I was arriving late into Auckland after a work trip and flying out again early the next morning, so rather than going home, I opted to stay nearby.

 Check-in experience: This surprisingly large hotel is a busy place, but the staff were efficient and friendly, and my bags arrived in my room before I did.
 A couple of days before I stayed I received a handy email confirming my reservation with lots of useful information and web links.
 Great touch.

 Getting to and from the airport: Is easy thanks to the Yellow Bus that services several hotels in the area.
 It leaves every 30 minutes between 4am-2am daily, and costs $6 each way for adults, children under 12 travel free.
 There are ticket machines in the lobby or at the airport's bus stops.

 What's in the neighbourhood?
 Thanks to the email I can report that, other than the airport, you're near Butterfly Creek, Treasure Island, Rainbow's End and Villa Maria Winery.

 Room: A deluxe king, with Sky TV, a couple of lounge chairs and a little balcony overlooking some of the property's 4ha of lush sub-tropical gardens.

 Exercise: There's a large outdoor pool and a well-stocked 24-hour gym.

 The bed: A comfy king-sized mattress topper, with soft and firm pillow options.

 Bathroom: Standard, with a shower over the bath.